 There are several reasons why bitcoin and other cryptocurrencies have yet to establish themselves as global mediums of exchange.
 First, cryptocurrencies have struggled with transaction speed.
 For example, Bitcoin processes 7 transactions per second.
 Libra is expected to process 1,000 transactions per second.
 By comparison, the Visa network is able to process tens of thousands of transactions per second but only processes around 1700 transactions per second today.

 Second, excessive price volatility has hindered the adoption of cryptocurrencies as a medium of exchange.
 This role of money is critically dependent on the stability of its value.
 Some cryptocurrencies, referred to as stable coins, are pegged to a fiat currency.
-Stable coins promise to convert a fixed unit of its currency for a unit of fiat currency such as the U.S. dollar.
+Stable coins promise to convert a fixed unit of their currency for a unit of fiat currency such as the U.S. dollar.
 Libra uses a basket of currencies and safe assets to maintain a stable but not fixed exchange rate with a given fiat currency.
 In turn, a stable cryptocurrency will hopefully entice consumers and businesses to use it as a medium of exchange.

 Third, cryptocurrencies have not reached critical mass in terms of seller acceptance.
 Payers will not use a currency that is not widely accepted.
 While adoption is a necessary step, it is not sufficient for successful payment innovation.
 For example, Apple Pay has sufficient merchant acceptance and consumer adoption but the number of transactions remains relatively low although growing.
 To generate critical mass quickly, Facebook has partnered with around 27 key partners and expects to have a hundred at launch next year.
 These partners also comprise the Libra Association Council that we discuss below.
-This consortium includes: payment networks like Mastercard and Visa, retail platforms like eBay and Uber, and cryptocurrency enablers like Coinbase and Xapo.
-Large existing payment market participants will enable reaching critical mass faster given the right incentives to end users.
+This consortium includes payment networks like Mastercard and Visa, retail platforms like eBay and Uber, and cryptocurrency enablers like Coinbase and Xapo.
+Large existing payment market participants will enable reaching critical mass faster given the right incentives to end-users.

 Fourth, governance structures of new payment instruments are critical to their success and stability.
 The evolution of general-purpose credit cards from a single or a group of banks to associations with a large number of banks in the seventies demonstrated that no one participant within the system should control it.
 Similarly, the distributed governance of cryptocurrencies ensures that no one entity controls the decision-making process.
-Joey Biasi and I provide examples of limitations of such structures in a recent article.
-The Libra Association Council will make decisions based on a super majority of two-thirds of votes where each member has only one vote.
+Joey Biasi and I provide examples of the limitations of such structures in a recent article.
+The Libra Association Council will make decisions based on a supermajority of two-thirds of votes where each member has only one vote.

 Regulation of Libra